 The key word here is persuading.
 And it will take more than charisma to convince them.

 It’s not just that sales is skeptical of the content you’re producing.
 To be honest, it’s probably worse than that.
-(Remember that 90% stat?)
 Over the years, they’ve grown complacent and indifferent.
+(Remember that nine percent number?
+Well, compare it to this: 57 percent of content that’s produced by sales gets viewed more than five times.)

-Chances are, their minds have wandered into well-worn grooves.
-Sales reps – just like their marketing counterparts – have been conditioned to expect handoffs.
-Just as we’ve occasionally slipped into reactionary mode (“Hey – I need a white paper on CRM benefits for next week’s trade show” and we hop to it), so have sales teams become accustomed to – though likely not pleased with – marketing’s lead generation (and content) toss-over rituals.
+Chances are, sales teams’ minds have wandered into well-worn grooves.
+Sellers – just like their marketing counterparts – have been conditioned to expect handoffs.
+Just as we’ve occasionally slipped into reactionary mode (“Hey – I need a white paper on CRM benefits for next week’s trade show” and we hop to it), so have sales teams become accustomed to – although likely not pleased with – marketing’s lead generation (and sales content) toss-over rituals.

 How do you change this?
 Disrupt the status quo.
 Cease all random acts of content creation and delivery.
 Ignite a mind shift within sales by selling them on the content they really need.
-You can accomplish this in five key steps:
+You can accomplish this in a six key steps:

 - Snap out of order-taker mode.
 For every content request, ask questions about its intended use, audience and the ideal behavior you’d like it to inspire.

 - Power up your content pitch with data.
-Highlight the “ hot” pieces that have performed well for other reps as well as through other marketing channels.
+Highlight the “hot” pieces that have performed well for other reps and other marketing channels.

 - Adapt or decelerate.
 Gauge sales teams’ interest in customizing your content.
-Adaptability will become an even more critical capability/skill for B2B sales reps in the future.
-Supporting their efforts with content that can be adapted on the fly for a specific selling context can shorten the sales cycle considerably.
+Adaptability will become an even more critical skill for B2B sellers in the future.
+Supporting sales efforts with content that can be customized on the fly for a specific selling context can shorten the buying cycle and accelerate sales considerably.
 How can you make your content more flexible and modular?

 Get more detail on these steps by downloading my whitepaper “Epic Sales Enablement in a Content Marketing World.”
 In the meantime, don’t just busy yourself making sales content you can toss over to sales.
 Make sure it’s something you can sell.